-A glorious, swaggering West Indian captain is born
+A glorious West Indian captain is born

 The calypso swagger of Richie Richardson, who was born today in Antigua, masked a shy, introverted character, on whom captaining a once-great side on the way out took its toll.
 In his pomp Richardson was a glorious player, his square-driving a particular delight.
 He made 16 Test hundreds, but the last came in a forgettable context - dethronement by Australia in Jamaica in 1994-95.
-Richardson was captain then, as he was when West Indies were humiliated by Kenya in the 1996 World Cup.
+Richardson was in charge then, as he was when West Indies were humiliated by Kenya in the 1996 World Cup.

 The king of parsimony.
 In the first Test between India and England in Madras, Bapu Nadkarni bowled 21 consecutive maiden overs, a record for six-ball overs, finishing with figures of 32-27-5-0.
 In the second innings his tight line and length deserted him as he took 6-4-6-2.

 Records galore for Garry Sobers and Frank Worrell, who punished England in Barbados with a partnership of 399, West Indies' highest for the fourth wicket and their highest for any wicket against England.
 Sobers made 226 and Worrell was unbeaten on 197, having batted for 682 minutes, then the longest innings by a West Indian.
 He and Sobers were the first pair to bat through two consecutive days of a Test, though there was a rest day in between and an hour was lost to rain on the first day of their alliance.